A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-Task.Run is useful when you want to move CPU work away from the current thread.
+Task.Run pays off when you want to move CPU computation off the current thread.

 public Task<byte[]> HashManyTimesAsync(byte[] data, int repeat, CancellationToken cancellationToken)